Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 If you want to install a version of the *Chat Demo* in your local Lightstreamer Server, follow these steps:

-* Download *Lightstreamer Server Version 7.0 or greater* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download *Lightstreamer Server Version 7.0 or greater* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Make sure that Lightstreamer Server is not running.

 ### Installing the Adapter

 * Get the `deploy.zip` file of the [Metadata Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/releases), unzip it, and copy the `Chat` folder into the `adapters` folder of your Lightstreamer Server installation.
-* Get the `deploy.zip` file of the [Data Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-java/releases), unzip it, and copy the content of `Chat/lib` folder into the `adapters/Chat/lib` folder of your Lightstreamer Server installation.
+* [Optional] Customize logging settings in log4j configuration file `Chat/classes/log4j2.xml`.

 ### Enabling the MPN Module